qynvi/CRReurocall/README.md

 price of an option in terms of its underlying asset, but the fair option price is furthermore a function of the distribution of returns earned by the underlying asset.
-Therefore, a unique option price can be predicted by modeling a complete market vis-a-vis the underlying asset's risk.
+Therefore, a unique option price can be predicted by modeling a complete market vis-à-vis the underlying asset's risk.

 There are several option pricing models on Wall Street but OptionSim uses a simple binomial tree which can accurately compute the price of a complex option.
-The underlying assumption is that the price of an asset can be approximated as one of two states - proportionally up and proportionally down - per period.
+The underlying assumption is that the price of an asset can be approximated as one of two states - proportionally up or proportionally down - per period.
 Given a long enough traversal period along a stochastic process modeling this pattern of price changes, CRReurocall allows OptionSim to price a simple European style option written on a non-dividend paying stock.